Wittyirdab/java-api-best-practices/README.md

 1. Never return `Optional<Collection<T>>` from a method, as this can be more succinctly represented by simply returning `Collection<T>` with an empty collection (as mentioned earlier in this refcard).
 2. Never, ever return `null` from a method that has a return type of `Optional`!

-## Beware of Boxing

-Boxing / Unboxing is when Java converts primitives to and from reference types, for example, converting between `int` and `Integer` types.
-This is often done automatically through the process known as autoboxing.
-There are three concerns when using reference types:

-1. Increased possibility of null pointer exceptions (compared with no possibility with primitives).
-2. Correctness (e.g. the equality operator `==` works differently for `int` and `Integer`).
-3. Performance considerations.

-As noted in the [Java Programming Language](https://docs.oracle.com/javase/1.5.0/docs/guide/language/autoboxing.html ) documentation, the following is stated:

->It is not appropriate to use autoboxing and unboxing for scientific computing, or other performance-sensitive numerical code.
-An Integer is not a substitute for an int; autoboxing and unboxing blur the distinction between primitive types and reference types, but they do not eliminate it.

-For these reasons, when we write API it is important that we consider the necessity of any API that returns or accepts reference types, as opposed to primitive types.
-Whenever possible, reference types should be replaced with primitive types.

 ## Functional Interfaces

 In Java 8 the `@FunctionalInterface` annotation was introduced, allowing API developers to designate that a particular class is intended for use in lambda expressions.
 It is not necessary that a class have this annotation, but by having this associated with a class, it enables the compiler to enforce that the class has exactly one abstract method, which is the requirement for supporting lambda expressions.